TonyGermaneri/canvas-datagrid/tutorials/canvasDatagrid.md

         callback(s);
     }

-Note: This is not a good solution for parsing CSV files, just a simple example of the parser contract.
+Note: This a terrible solution for parsing CSV files.
+This only serves as an example of the parser contract.

 Sorters
 -------